Carolina Wellness Psychiatry, PLLC

 Eating disorders like anorexia and bulimia are widespread, particularly among young people, and can have devastating consequences.
-If you or your child has a problem with food or body image, Elizabeth Bullard, MD, Allison Foroobar, MD, and Brian Moore, MD, MPH at Carolina Wellness Psychiatry, PLLC, have extensive experience with the diagnosis and treatment of Eating Disorders.
+If you or your child has a problem with food or body image, Elizabeth Bullard, MD, and Allison Foroobar, MD, at Carolina Wellness Psychiatry, PLLC, have extensive experience with the diagnosis and treatment of Eating Disorders.
 Call the office in Chapel Hill, North Carolina, today to schedule a consultation or book an appointment online.

 An eating disorder is a mental health condition in which there is a severe disturbance in eating behaviors and related thoughts and emotions.
 Eating disorders are more common in women and generally begin during adolescence or young adulthood.